Equivalence of classical and quantum completeness for real principal type operators on the circle: Introduction

+near the even horizon $r=r_g$.
+In fact, $\sin x$ has a simple zero at $x=0$ on one hand and $1-\frac{r_g}{r}$ also has a simple zero at $r=2r_g$ on the other hand.
+In our proof, the lack of the essential self-adjointness of the operator $\Box_{g_{\a}}$ is due to the existence of zeros of $\sin x$.
+Thus, it might suggest that the event horizon in the Schwarzschild spacetime breaks the essential self-adjointness of the wave operator there.

-\begin{rem} From this corollary, it turns out that \begin{itemize} \item A Lapalce Beltrami operator associated with the Lorentzian metric is not always essentially self-adjoint even on the closed manifold. \item Essentail self-adjointness of Laplace Beltrami operators is not stable under a $C^0$-perturbation of the metric. \end{itemize} We also note that the metric $g$ is not geodesically complete.
+$(2)$ From the first part of the corollary, it turns out that \begin{itemize} \item A wave operator associated with the Lorentzian metric is not always essentially self-adjoint even on the closed manifold. \item Essential self-adjointness of wave operators is not stable under a $C^0$-perturbation of the metric since $\Box_{g_0}$ (for $\a=0$) is essentially self-adjoint. \end{itemize} We also note that the metric $g_{\a}$ for $\a\in\re\setminus \{0\}$ is not geodesically complete.

+$(3)$ The problem on the essential self-adjointness of the Clifton-Pohl torus is proposed in \cite{CB}.
+The author does not know whether the Clifton-Pohl torus satisfies the assumption of \cite[Theorem 12.2]{CB}, which is a criterion for the non-essential self-adjointness on the two-dimensional torus.

 \end{rem}